 WRTG 38000: Writers’ Workshop is a one-credit multi-genre class that allows students to study poetry, fiction, and nonfiction with three visiting writers.
 The course consists of:

 - an orientation meeting with the Distinguished Visiting Writers Series Director

-- two 90-minute classes with each visiting writer (scheduled at various times during the semester)
+- a 90-minute classes with each visiting writer (scheduled at various times during the semester)